-Re-teaching and re-testing are not required in any dual enrollment course whether the course is paired with an AP class or is offered as a stand-alone course.
-Make-up exams shall be provided for students who are absent due to extracurricular activities or any other excused absence (i.e. like a death in the family).
+Re-teaching and re-testing are not required in any dual enrollment course Make-up exams shall be provided for students who are absent due to extracurricular activities or any other excused absence (i.e. like a death in the family).
 Adjunct teachers from the IHE approved by BISD will use the Institute of Higher Education Grade Explanation Table effective fall 2013 (Institute of Higher Education Handbook online) to post dual enrollment grades for IHE.

-Beginning with the 2014 - 2015 school year, the following chart will be used to convert IHE grades for approved Dual and Concurrent Enrollment courses when a student submits Institute of Higher Education transcript to BISD.
+Beginning with the 2017-2018 school year, the following chart will be used to convert IHE grades for approved Dual and Concurrent Enrollment courses.
 This chart will also be used to convert IHE grades submitted by an adjunct teacher not employed by BISD.
+For a student to receive BISD credit from a concurrent enrollment course, the students must submit a Dual Credit Request Form and an official IHE transcript to the student's campus academic counselor.
+These forms will be forwarded to Advanced Academics for final approval.

-TSC Education Table Institute of Higher Education Table (Effective Fall 2013) BISD Conversion
+IHE Education Table Institute of Higher Education Table (Effective Fall 2013) BISD Conversion

-A+ 98 to 100 100
+A+ 100

-А Α 93 to 97.9 98
+Α Α 95

-A- 90 to 92.9 93
+A- 90

-B+ 87 to 89.9 90
+B+ 89

-В В 83 to 86.9 87
+В В 85

-B- 80 to 82.9 83
+B- 80

-с C+ 77 to 79.9 80
+C+ 79

-С 73 to 76.9 77
+С С 75

-C- 70 to 72.9 75
+C- 70

-D+ 67 to 69.9 73
+D+ 70

-D D 63 to 66.9 72
+D D 70

-D- 60 to 62.9 70
+D- 70

-F F Failure (will not be posted)
+F F Failure